Essay Introduction

-A good essay introduction paragraph sets the stage or the context for the position you are arguing.
+A good essay introduction paragraph sets the stage or the context for the statement you are arguing.
 It provides an overview of what the essay is about.

 Essay Introduction Example

 Donald Trump’s victory in the 2016 US election was nothing short of a revolution (Hook – start your essay with a strong opening statement that grabs readers’ attention).
-The Democrat’s last stand largely rested on Mrs Clinton’s strength in the Midwest.
-Those were states that had gone Democrat for decades, based in part on the support of black and working-class white voters.
+The Democrats’ last stand largely rested on Mrs Clinton’s strength in the Midwest.
+Those were states that had gone Democratic for decades, based in part on the support of black and working-class white voters.

-Those working-class white people, particularly ones without a college education – men and women – deserted the party in droves (Background information so you can put your main idea into perspective).
+Those working-class white people, particularly those without a college education – men and women – deserted the party in droves (Background information so you can put your main idea into perspective).

 The situation eased Donald Trump’s path to success as he defied all expectations from the very beginning of his presidential campaign.
 Few experts believed he could run for an election and win any primaries.
 But he proved his critics wrong by winning a sweeping victory in the presidential race (Thesis statement that presents the main point of your essay).
 This essay discusses the causes that resulted in working-class white voters leaving the democratic party.

-Step # 1 – A Strong Opening Statement (hook)
+Step # 1 – Start With a Strong Opening Statement (Hook)

 Open your essay with a bold, concise and intriguing claim that would lure your reader into curiosity and capture their attention.
 However, avoid any claims that are too broad or purely based on facts.